bejar/owl2else/README.md

 owl2clips
 =========

-Script to transform ontology OWL 2 files to COOL CLIPS language
+Scripts to transform ontology OWL 2 files to other languages

+   - owl2clips transforms OWL 2 ontologies to COOL CLIPS language